 We all know that did not work out very well.
 We still remained separated from God, disobedient, and lost.

 God sent Christ to save us and give us righteousness, eternal life, deliverance, obedience, a relationship with God, and grace.

 “So just as sin ruled over all people and brought them to death, now God’s wonderful grace rules instead, giving us right standing with God and resulting in eternal life through Jesus Christ our Lord.”
 (Romans 5:21 NLT).

 Sometimes it is almost inconceivable to consider the depths of depravity, cruelty, and sinfulness to which people are willing to sink.
 Even more difficult to fathom is our ability to take anything that we have done and lay it at God’s feet and ask for forgiveness – and receive it!

 Everyone can experience God’s grace.
 Chuck Colson committed criminal acts on behalf of President Richard Nixon.
 He went to prison for those crimes, but he used the time there to find his way to God and to ask God to help him attach meaning to his life.
 Mr. Colson went on to found Prison Fellowship which ministers to prisoners and works to help others transform themselves into the people God wants them to be.

-It is obvious that this columnist didn’t know Charles Colson and he doesn’t know God’s capacity for grace and the ability of God to work in those who are willing to let Him.
+It is obvious that this columnist didn’t know Charles Colson, and he certainly didn’t understand God’s capacity for grace and His ability to work in the lives of those who are willing to let Him.

 No matter what you may have done, no matter what sins you have committed, God’s grace will trump your sin every time.